TomPace101/nanopore_diffusion/notes.md

 continue developing document.

 # Mesh
-The doit file current has some bugs.
+The doit file currently has some bugs.
 See TODO list in there.

 ## Storage
 Is there a logical way to store created msh/xml files for later retrieval if everything is the same?